nebraska-silicon-lab/Lab-Instructions/sop/ETL/106 - Wirebond Encapsulation.md

   ### Step 1: Preapring and Moungint the Dispenser Syringe

-  - Plug the static spiral mixer to the cartidge barrel
+  - Attach the spiral mixer to the cartidge barrel
+  - Screw the blue cap onto the syringe
-  - Fill up the 5cc syringe barrel (Needle side is closed by the tip cap) by pressing the gun
+  - Pour mixed encapsulant into the 5cc syringe by pressing the dispenser gun
   - Use the centrifuge machine to remove the air bubbles from the dispensing syrige barrel
-  - Replace tip cap with a precision dispanse tip from the syringe barrel and attach it to the adapter assembly
+  - Put the filled syringe and an empty syringe into opposite positions in the centrifuge rotor.
+Degas by running the centrifuge at 5000 RPM for at least 8 minutes.
+  - Once the encapsulant has been sufficiently centrifuged, then the user should take the encapsulant out, look for any major air pockets, and replace the blue cap with a precision dispanse needle.
-  - Mount the syringe on the robot
+  - Screw the syringe to the adapter and mount the syringe on the robot stand

   ### Step 2: Purging the Dispenser Syring

+  - Turn on the computer and open the nordoson dispense motion software
+  - Purging can be done via hand by pressing the dispensing button on the EFD Ultimus
+  - Click on the system settings and click on open tab
+  - Clink on the Purge button
+  - Once the user sees encapsulant coming out slightly then stop and gently touch a kimwipe to the needle tip

   ### Step 3: Starting the Program

+  - Open a saved program or create a new program

   ### Step 4: Calibrating the Needle Tip